ahdinosaur/secret-handshake2/SPEC.md

 )
 ```

-The initiator creates a authentication proof:
+The initiator creates an authentication proof:

 Initiator: